-We have applied to have our ordinary shares listed on The Nasdaq Global Market ("Nasdaq") under the symbol "NGMS."
+Our ordinary shares have been approved for listing on The Nasdaq Global Market ("Nasdaq") under the symbol "NGMS."

 We are both an "emerging growth company" and a "foreign private issuer" under applicable United States Securities and Exchange Commission (the "SEC") rules and will be eligible for reduced public company disclosure requirements.
-See "Prospectus Summary - Implications of Being an 'Emerging Growth Company' and a 'Foreign Private Issuer."
+See "Prospectus Summary - Implications of Being an 'Emerging Growth Company' and a 'Foreign Private Issuer.'"

 Investing in our ordinary shares involves risks.
-See "Risk Factors" beginning on page 19.
+See "Risk Factors" beginning on page 18.